Statistic West Bradenton Florida National

 Overview of West Bradenton Demographics

-The population in West Bradenton is 3,735, while the population density is 2,871 people per square mile, contrasting with the national average of 91.
-The median age stands at 47.6, with 62% of individuals aged 15 or older being married and 33% having children under 18.
-In terms of household income equality in West Bradenton, 12% of households report a median income below $25,000, while 25% report an income exceeding $150,000.
-The West Bradenton demographics data can provide invaluable insight into the composition, dynamics and needs of urban and rural areas, enabling planners, developers and policymakers to strategize effectively for the promotion of prosperity, equity and well-being for all residents in the area.
+The population of West Bradenton is 3,823, with a population density of 2,957 people per square mile, diverging from the national average of 91.
+The median age is 47.6 and 62% of individuals aged 15 or older are married, while 33% have children under 18.
+As far as income equality in West Bradenton goes, 12% of households have a median income below $25,000, whereas 25% report an income exceeding $150,000.
+The West Bradenton demographics data can provide indispensable insights into the composition, dynamics and needs of cities, towns or even villages, empowering planners, developers and policymakers to devise strategies that foster prosperity, equity and well-being for all residents.

 West Bradenton Racial Demographics & Ethnicity

-The West Bradenton racial demographics and ethnicity breakdown serves as a critical tool for understanding and addressing systemic inequities, promoting social justice and inclusion and building stronger, more resilient communities.
-The racial breakdown in West Bradenton is 93.8% White, 0.7% Black or African American, 1.5% Asian, 0% American Indian and 0% Native Hawaiian - 3.3% of the population identify as Hispanic or Latino.
-Of all households, 96.7% reported speaking English only, while 1.9% reported speaking Spanish only.
-A total of 5.2% of residents were considered foreign born.
+Recognizing the racial demographics and ethnicity breakdown of West Bradenton is pivotal for addressing systemic inequities, championing social justice and inclusion and fostering resilient communities.
+In West Bradenton, the racial breakdown comprises 93.8% White, 0.7% Black or African American, 1.5% Asian, 0% American Indian, and 0% Native Hawaiian, with 3.3% of the population identifying as Hispanic or Latino.
+96.7% of households reported speaking English only, while 1.9% reported speaking Spanish only.
+Furthermore, 5.2% of residents were categorized as foreign-born.

 West Bradenton Population Density